konstRomanov/bp-scrapper/README.md

-# bp-scrapper
+# Scrapy BP

-Scrapy project containing spiders for web data mining
+A collection of spiders required for BP